Best Organizing Tips for the New Year

 Financial Organizing Tips

+First, let’s start with organizing tips for your finances.
 Financial worries can affect so many aspects of your life, so it’s no wonder why we think this should be a priority.
 Many people struggle with budgeting or having too much debt.
-Here are some ways you can get your finances organized this month:
+So, here are some ways you can get your finances organized this month.

 Take Inventory of Your Accounts

-Take inventory of all bank accounts, credit cards, loans, investments, and other sources of income/expenses, then review them monthly in order to stay on top of everything financially related.
-Tracking them in an excel spreadsheet or through a budgeting app can be helpful.
+Take inventory of all bank accounts, credit cards, loans, investments, and other sources of income/expenses.
+Then review them monthly in order to stay on top of everything financially related.
+Tracking them in an excel spreadsheet or through a budgeting app can also be helpful.

 Pay Bills on Time

 Setting up automatic payments can be a game changer.
-See if it is possible to set up these types of recurring payments for high price items like your mortgage or car loan.
-Keeping on top of these payments are vital, not only because they are necessities, but missing a payment will more than likely have a negative impact on your credit.
-Set yourself up for success!
+See if it’s possible to set up these types of recurring payments for high price items like your mortgage or car loan.
+Keeping on top of these payments is vital, not only because they’re necessities, but missing a payment will more than likely have a negative impact on your credit.

 Organize Important Documents